Scrivts/Scrivts/79974059203827/readme.md

+# PATCHED RISK GETTING BANNED
-# Freaky Prison Line Simulator (79974059203827) PATCHED RISK GETTING BANNED
+# Freaky Prison Line Simulator (79974059203827)

 ## About this script
 This script allows you to skip the line for free, push players for free, ~~and give yourself any amount of cash~~!